 Here is the list of After Effects Tools given below –

-1) Pen Tool/Masks:
+1) Pen Tool/Masks

 The pen tool permits you to produce a line or shape by sketching a peak one by one.
 We can use this to hide off a particular region of an even layer, and we can also use it to sketch a fresh layer of shape.
-These can be considered as its most elemental motive, but this tool also permits you to sketch and alter paths.
+These can be considered as their most elemental motive, but this tool also permits you to sketch and alter paths.

 With the help of these numerous applications, the pen tool can be utilized to rotoscope, produce artwork, and attain a diversity of refreshing text effects, such as curvy motion or imitating handwriting.

-3) Shape Layers:
+3) Shape Layers

-Shape layer is the best place to start with.
+The shape layer is the best place to start with.
 Shape layers are 2 dimensional, uniform objects produced either physically by the consumer using the pen tool or with a fixed shape that After Effects provides, such as an oval, rectangle, or pentagon.

-However, it is important to keep in mind that shape layers are demanding on processing power, and should mostly be used intemperance.
+However, it is important to keep in mind that shape layers are demanding on processing power and should mostly be used intemperance.
 If you just require something very easy, it may be a better alternative to switch to the solid layer.

 Solid layers are completely handy as well but aren’t complex enough to justify thorough clarification.
 They are merely a shape layer without custom-build properties beyond color, dimensions, and standard 2-dimensional transform properties like scale, position, and rotation.

-4) Nesting Compositions/Precomposing:
+4) Nesting Compositions/Precomposing

-As time goes your project becomes more complicated, you will realize that your works can become intricate and therefore tough to steer.
+As time goes your project becomes more complicated, you will realize that your works can become intricate and, therefore, tough to steer.
 Precomposing is the vital feature of project planning, which permits you to split your work into compact segments.